Yakama, Lummi tribal leaders call for removal of three lower Columbia River dams

 James Julius, chairman of the Lummi Nation, and JoDe Goudy, chairman of the Yakama Nation, gathered — on Indigenous Peoples Day — at Celilo Village, all that is left of the fishing and cultural center at Celilo Falls, the most productive salmon fishery in the world for some 11,000 years.
 The falls were drowned beneath the reservoir of the Dalles Dam in 1957.

-Julius and Goudy said taking down the dams is the only hope to save the salmon runs their people depend on, and restore to health endangered southern resident killer whales.
-The Columbia River Basin once produced as many as 10 to 16 million salmon per year.
+Julius and Goudy said taking down the dams is the only hope to save the salmon runs their people depend on, and restore to health the endangered southern resident killer whales.
+The Columbia River Basin once produced as many as 10 million to 16 million salmon per year.
 Returns today are a fraction of that even in good years.

 Goudy said Columbus Day, a federal holiday also on Monday, celebrates the invasion of the lands and waters of indigenous people under the colonial doctrine of discovery, under which Christian Europeans seized native lands.